A new approach to color-coherent parton evolution: Implementation details

 where

-The complete QCD multipole is then subjected to a Lorentz transformation, determined such as to restore the momenta of the initial-state particles, $\tilde{p}_a$ and $\tilde{p}_b$.
-This can be achieved by the mapping
+As in the case of final-state evolution, the momenta defining $\tilde{K}$ are subjected to the Lorentz transformation given by Eq.~\eqref{eq:lt_ff}.
+The complete event is then subjected to a Lorentz transformation, determined such as to align the momenta of the initial-state particles, $p_a$ and $p_b$, with the beam axis, while shifting the event rapidity to $y=\tilde{y}-{\rm sgn}(p_{i,z})\ln\sqrt{z}$ and preserving the azimuthal orientation of the event.